Thomas Wolsey: Domestic achievements

 During his 14 years as chancellor, Wolsey had more power than any other Crown servant in English history.
-This led to his being hated by much of the nobility, who thought they should have the power.
+This led to his being hated by much of the nobility, who believed that power should be theirs.
 The king protected him from being attacked.
-Sara Nair James, a professor at Mary Baldwin College, says that in 1515–1529 Wolsey "would be the most powerful man in England except, possibly, for the king".
 As long as he was in the king's favour, Wolsey had great freedom in domestic matters, and had his hand in nearly every aspect of them.
 For much of the time, Henry VIII had complete confidence in him, and as Henry's interests inclined more towards foreign policy, he was willing to give Wolsey free rein in reforming the management of domestic affairs, for which Wolsey had grand plans.
 Historian John Guy explains Wolsey's methods:

 Operating with the king's firm support, and with special powers over the church given by the Pope as legate, Wolsey dominated civic affairs, administration, the law, the church, and foreign policy.
 He was amazingly energetic and far-reaching.
 He built a great fortune for himself and was a major benefactor of arts, humanities and education.
 He projected numerous reforms, with some success in areas such as finance, taxation, educational provision and justice.
 From the king's perspective, his greatest failure was an inability to get a divorce when Henry wanted a new wife to give him a son who would be the undisputed heir to the throne.
 Historians agree that Wolsey was a man dogged by other men's failures and his own ambition.
 In the end, abandoned by the king, Wolsey was charged with treason, but died of natural causes before he could be beheaded.

 Taxation

 Wolsey made changes to the taxation system, devising, with treasurer of the Chamber John Heron, the "Subsidy".
 This form of tax was based upon accurate valuations of the taxpayer's wealth, where one shilling was taken per pound from the income.
 The old fixed tax of 15ths and 10ths meant that those who earned very little had to pay almost as much as the wealthy.
 With the new income tax the poorer members of society paid much less.
 This more progressive form of taxation enabled Wolsey to raise enough money for the king's foreign expeditions, bringing in over £300,000.
 He also raised considerable capital through other means, such as "benevolences", and enforced loans from the nobility, which yielded £200,000 in 1522.
 Ultimately, Wolsey's fiscal policy became increasingly disliked- his forced loans and benevolences culminated in the Amicable Grant (1525).
-This was met with hostility as the Amicable Grant provoked 'full-scale revolt in Suffolk... the most serious rebellion since 1497' (Cornish rebellion).
+This was met with hostility as the Amicable Grant provoked "full-scale revolt in Suffolk... the most serious rebellion since 1497" (Cornish rebellion).